1Marc/modern-todomvc-vanillajs/readme.md

 Branch: https://github.com/1Marc/todomvc-vanillajs-2022/tree/app-architecture

 Note: I realize it is a bit ridiculous to say the word "scalable" in the context of a todo app, but this should more be looked at as a blueprint for building something bigger.
 I plan to make more ambitious examples in the future to show what's possible.

+## Initial Version

+This took only 60 minutes total to write, then ~30 min of refactoring: [see commit here](https://github.com/1Marc/todomvc-vanillajs-2022/tree/fb3c61ed104c440f0c29e3a074b6777c791aa2f6)

+How it came together so quickly was waht initially got me pumped about this.

 ## License